 Main Subheading

 The weight of 2 liters of water isn't just a single, fixed number.
-It varies slightly depending on several factors, primarily temperature and purity.
+But it varies slightly depending on several factors, primarily temperature and purity.
 Pure water at its maximum density (around 4°C) weighs almost exactly 1 kilogram per liter.
-However, in practical, everyday scenarios, the water we use isn't always perfectly pure, and its temperature fluctuates.
+That said, in practical, everyday scenarios, the water we use isn't always perfectly pure, and its temperature fluctuates.

 To understand this better, we'll start with the basics.
-The metric system defines a liter as the volume of 1 kilogram of water at standard temperature and pressure.
 This close relationship between volume and weight makes calculations relatively straightforward.
+Because of that, the metric system defines a liter as the volume of 1 kilogram of water at standard temperature and pressure.
 But it’s the nuances—like water temperature and the presence of dissolved substances—that add layers of complexity.
 These variations, though often minor, can become significant in precise measurements or when dealing with large volumes.

 Comprehensive Overview